Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 1 - Setting up the emulator

 apt-get install qemu-system

-QEMU is an open-source project, so you can also choose to download the source code and build it.
+QEMU is an open-source project, so you can also choose to download the source code and build it yourself, if you fancy such things.
 Just have a look on the qemu.org website.

 Solaris